Types of Degrees Business Economics Majors Are Getting

 What Can You Do With a Business Economics Major?

 Below is a list of occupations associated with business economics:

 Who Is Getting a Bachelor’s Degree in Business Economics?

 At the countrywide level, the racial-ethnic distribution of business economics majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Business Economics.
-About 14.9% of those with this major are international students.
+Business Economics appeals to people across the globe.
+About 12.6% of those with this major are international students.

 How Much Do Business Economics Majors Make?